sungwonida/100DaysOfML/Log.md

 * [CS231n Lecture 6 - Training Neural Networks I](https://www.youtube.com/watch?v=wEoyxE0GP2M&index=6&list=PL3FW7Lu3i5JvHM8ljYj-zLfQRF3EO8sYv)
 * [Yes you should understand backprop](https://medium.com/@karpathy/yes-you-should-understand-backprop-e2f06eab496b)

-**Thoughts** : Copying whole words in lecture video to my brain and just speak that as is may the best method. (if I could)
+**Thoughts** : Copying whole words in the lecture video to my brain and just speak of that as is may be the best method. (if I could)

 ## Day 1 : Jul 7, 2018